 The above data points offer a wealth of growth opportunities for fashion and apparel retailers.
 Below are some of the latest trends that you can work into your long-term ecommerce strategy.
-For more, take a look at The Best Fashion Ecommerce Sites and What to Learn From Them.

 According to data presented by Nosto at a recent Growing Your Online Funnel Webinar, personalization is a leading factor in ecommerce at large: